aliceagrawal/Zillow-Time-Series-Modeling/README.md

 ## Business Problem

 Our team was hired by Keller Williams Realty, a real estate investment firm, to use time series forcasting to predict the best cities to make real estate investments in.
-The cities we chose were on a list of the top 10 cities for technology jobs.
+The cities we chose were from a list of the top 10 cities for technology jobs.

 ## Data

+We obtained the data used in our time series analysis from a Zillow API.
+It measured the average home price in about 15,000 different zip codes from the year 1996 to 2018.
+We aggregated the zip codes together into 10 of the most prominent tech cities based on an article from Indeed.

 ## Methods